Laboratorio-de-Incendios-Forestales-UCO/NDVI/README.md

 # NDVI
-This family of scripts download, filter and process the product "Normalised Difference Vegetation Index 2014-present (raster 300 m), global, 10-daily – version 3" from Copernicus with DOI: "https://doi.org/10.2909/905223f4-2c3d-4cb6-ad8c-d6d065707465".
+This family of scripts download, filter and process the product "Normalised Difference Vegetation Index 2014-present (raster 300 m), global, 10-daily – version 3" from Copernicus, with DOI: 10.2909/905223f4-2c3d-4cb6-ad8c-d6d065707465".
+The process includes scripts provided by Copernicus ("https://documentation.dataspace.copernicus.eu/APIs/S3.html").

-# LICENSE
-This project is licensed under the MIT License - see the LICENSE file for details.
-If you use this project, please provide proper attribution to LABIF (https://labif.es/).
+NOTE: Script to process has not been released yet.

 # DESCRIPTION OF THE PRODUCTS

-# Launch_me_to_download_NDVI
+## Launch_me_to_download_NDVI
 Version 20260206a (Last modified by @JuananMunoz)
 Run Launch_me_to_download_NDVI.py to download all the products pending to download of the "Normalised Difference Vegetation Index 2014-present (raster 300 m), global, 10-daily – version 3" (DOI: "https://doi.org/10.2909/905223f4-2c3d-4cb6-ad8c-d6d065707465") product of CLMS.

+### How to use it:

+    run Launch_me_to_download_NDVI.py

-# Launch_me_to_filter
+## Launch_me_to_filter
 Version 20260212a (Last modified by @JuananMunoz)
 Run Launch_me_to_filter.py to filter all the products pending to filter of the "Normalised Difference Vegetation Index 2014-present (raster 300 m), global, 10-daily – version 3" (DOI: "https://doi.org/10.2909/905223f4-2c3d-4cb6-ad8c-d6d065707465") product of CLMS, excluding all pixels with:
   - An uncertainty greater than desired
   - A number of observations smaller than desired
   - Selected flags (See table 7 in the user manual provided by Copernicus)

-EXAMPLES:
+### How to use it:

 This example runs the script will all filters deactivated (i.e. the saved NC file will be equal to the original):